-At a glance: 2018 VA loan limits vary by county and range from $453,100 to $679,650.
-They are based on median home prices and are consistent for the entire year.
+At a glance: 2019 VA loan limits vary by county and generally range from $484,350 to $726,525 (an increase from 2018).
+They are based on median home prices and remain consistent for the entire year.
 Use the links provided below to view VA limits for all counties.

 Note: The spreadsheet and PDF documents above show loan limits for properties ranging from one-unit to four-unit.
 That’s because the documents are also used for non-VA loans.
 For the purposes of determining the VA guaranty, lenders and borrowers should refer to the “One-Unit” column and ignore the other three columns.

 The documents above were obtained from FHFA.gov.
 They apply to conventional as well as VA home loans in 2019.
 You can download these documents to your computer and refer to them as needed.

 VA Loan Limits in 2019: Additional Commentary

 For most of the country, the 2018 VA loan limit was raised to $484,350 for 2019.
 This change was made in response to significant home-price increases that occurred during 2018.
 In certain higher-cost areas, such as San Francisco and New York City, VA loan limits can be as high as $726,525.
 Those are the “floor” and “ceiling” amounts for VA-guaranteed mortgage loans in 2019.

 It’s important to realize that these caps vary by county, since the value of a house depends in part on its location.
 As a result, home buyers who are considering this program must determine the maximum loan amount for their specific counties.
 For your convenience, these county limits can be found in the two documents provided at the top of this page.